You’ve undoubtedly been on the receiving end of a few sales pitches. Some fall flat, while others make you pay attention and take action.

 - Highlight quotes from you in articles: Being featured in articles can present you as a credible source who has earned the trust of others.
-Collect media mentions and feature them on your website, social outreach, and other marketing materials.
+Collect and feature media mentions on your website, social outreach, and other marketing materials.

 - Showcase credentials, awards, and milestones: Have you or your company earned an industry designation or an award?
-Do you have years of expertise or have you been in business for several years?
-Use these to your advantage to show that you’ve earned recognition and trust.
+Do you have years of expertise, or have you been in business for several years?
+Use these to show that you’ve earned recognition and trust.

 - Capitalize on word-of-mouth: You should have processes in place to promote social sharing by your audience.
 In addition, you should encourage referrals and reward people who guide others to your business.